houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 ...
 ```

+D. Representing a number N as a function that calls another arbitrary function N times is commonly known as the Church Numerals.

-D. Here's all the code that we've seen in one place.
+E. Here's all the code that we've seen in one place.

+{% githubgist id="d38c66f1efcb62ea9e2803bd75812c73" /%}